griffithlab/rnabio.org/_posts/0000-08-01-Installation.md

 ```

 ## [SAMtools](http://www.htslib.org/)
-Installation type: build C++ binary from source code using make.
+Installation type: build C++ binary from source code using `make`.

-The following tool is installed by downloading a compressed archive, decompressing it using `bunzip2`, unpacking the archive using `tar`, and building the source code using `make` to run compiler commands in the "Makefile" provided with the tool.
-When `make` is provided without options it attempts the "default goal" in the make file which is the first "target" defined.
+The following tool is installed by downloading a compressed archive using `wget`, decompressing it using `bunzip2`, unpacking the archive using `tar`, and building the source code using `make` to run compiler commands in the "Makefile" provided with the tool.
+When `make` is run without options, it attempts the "default goal" in the make file which is the first "target" defined.
 In this case the first "target" is `:all`.
 Once the build is complete, we test that it worked by attempting to execute the `samtools` binary.

 ```bash
 cd $RNA_HOME/student_tools/